Le Loop - supporting the William Wates Memorial Trust

 The ask

-Thank you and Merci!
+Thank you for anything you donate and Merci!

 Thank you to my Sponsors